vrtmrz/obsidian-livesync/docs/settings.md

 #### Keep empty folder

 Setting key: doNotDeleteFolder

-Should we keep folders that don't have any files inside?
+Keep folders that don't have any files inside.

 ### 7. Edge case addressing (Processing)

 #### Do not split chunks in the background

 Setting key: disableWorkerForGeneratingChunks

 If disabled (toggled), chunks will be split on the UI thread (previous behaviour).

 #### Process small files in the foreground

 Setting key: processSmallFilesInUIThread

 If enabled, files under 1kB will be processed in the UI thread.

 ### 8. Compatibility (Trouble addressed)